About: Accreditation

 Education Program Certification

-SAIC's BFA with an Emphasis in Art Education and the Master of Arts in Teaching art education program is certified by the Illinois State Board of Education.
+The BFA with an Emphasis in Art Education (BFAAE) and the Master of Arts in Teaching (MAT) art education programs are certified by the Illinois State Board of Education (ISBE).

 Architecture Program Approval

-The Master of Architecture degree program is approved by the National Architecture Accrediting Board (NAAB).
+The Master of Architecture (MArch) degree program tracks listed below are accredited by the National Architecture Accrediting Board (NAAB).

 The four tracks of the Master of Architecture program: